flugelg/phase_1_project/README.md

 ## How To Use

+Markup : 1.
 Input foor you wish to search in search bar.
-Hit enter or click search.
+        2. Hit enter or click search.

 ![](https://github.com/flugelg/phase_1_project/blob/main/HowTo.gif)